ANDALUCÍA - ALMERÍA - MOJÁCAR - CHIRINGUITO MANACA

 past the Torre del Pirulico, winding around the Big house on the mountain top.
 You will see stunning scenery on the drive; with due caution, it is perfectly passable by car.

-It is quite a rough and bumpy track, but eventually, you will see a beach below on your left; keep driving.
+It is quite a rough, bumpy track, but eventually you will see a beach below on your left; keep driving.
 Although this is also a lovely beach to swim at, it has no facilities.

-Chiringuito Manaca dates from 1972 and is the remains of a hut built for the filming of Treasure Island by John Hough starring Orson Welles.
+Chiringuito Manaca dates back to 1972 and is the remains of a hut built for the filming of Treasure Island by John Hough, starring Orson Welles.
 Because it is a hard-to-access area, it represents the opposite side of the bustle of neighbouring Mojácar, to which it belongs.
-It occupies a corner of the beach with a small, average, rocky, dark sand cove.
+It occupies a corner of the beach, with a small, average, rocky, dark-sand cove.

 Open from 10 am to 8 pm, the thing to eat here is